 This should either mean that the outer 6s2 di-electron is more well-bound than the di-electrons of the 5s2 and 4s2 orbitals, which seems unlikely, or that something else about the electron resonance of barium gives it added stability and coherence.
 This might arise from barium’s unique and highly symmetrical electron configuration, depicted below.

 Interestingly, this symmetry seems to create a banded shell structure in the electron cloud.
 It has a virtual shell of highest electron density made up of the full 3rd and 4th shells, with decreasing electron density as we approach either the nucleus or the outer “boundary”.

-An alternate view of the orbitals shows an innermost sphere within a 2nd shell tetrahedral (dark blue) within a 3rd shell octahedral (light blue) within a 4th shell octahedral (brown) within a 5th shell tetrahedral (pink).
-(The 6s2 shell is omitted for visual clarity.)
+An alternate view (shown below) of the orbitals shows an innermost 1st-shell sphere within a 2nd tetrahedral shell (dark blue) within a 3rd cubic anti-prismatic shell (light blue) within an anti-aligned 4th cubic anti-prismatic shell (brown) within a 5th tetrahedral shell (pink) within a 6s2 di-electron (dark green).

 RETURN to the Periodic Table